On polynomially integrable Birkhoff billiards on surfaces of constant curvature

 {\bf Claim 2.} {\it The level curves of the function $\wt G$ are conics from the pencil $\mcc^*$, and the function $G$ is constant on each of them.}

 \begin{proof} For every conic $\beta$ confocal to $\alpha$ the quadratic integral $\wt\Phi$ is also an integral for the billiard on the conic $\beta$.
-This is well-known and follows from the explicit formula \cite[formula (12)]{bolotin2} for the quadratic integral.
-Therefore, both $\Sigma$-dual conics $\alpha^*$ and $\beta^*$ generate rationally integrable $\ii$-angular billiards with a common quadratic rational integral $\wt G$ having first order pole at $\ii$.
-Hence, $\wt G$ is constant on $\alpha^*$ and $\beta^*$, by Proposition \ref{propc}.
-Thus, the level curves of the integral $\wt G$ are conics from the pencil $\mcc^*$.
-Let us normalize the integral $\wt G$ by additive constant (or equivalently, the integral $\wt\Phi$ by addition of $c||M||^2$, $c=const$) so that $\wt G|_{\alpha^*}\equiv0$.
-After this normalization one has $\wt F|_{\alpha^*}\equiv0$: that is, the quadratic polynomial $\wt F$ is the defining polynomial of the conic $\alpha^*$.
-Recall that $G|_{\alpha^*}\equiv c_1=const$, by Proposition \ref{propc}.
+This is well-known, see \cite{bolotin2}, and follows from the explicit formula \cite[formula (12)]{bolotin2} for the quadratic integral.
+Therefore, both corresponding complexified dual conics $\wt\alpha^*$ and $\wt\beta^*$ generate rationally integrable $\ii$-angular billiards with a common quadratic rational integral $\wt G$ having first order pole at $\ii$, by Corollary \ref{iang}.
+Hence, $\wt G$ is constant on $\wt\alpha^*$ and $\wt\beta^*$, by Proposition \ref{propc}.
+Thus, the integral $\wt G$ is constant on every conic from the complex pseudo-Euclidean pensil $\mcc^*$, since the above conics $\wt\beta^*$ with $\beta$ being confocal to $\alpha$ form a real one-dimensional subfamily in $\mcc^*$.
+Let us normalize the integral $\wt G$ by additive constant (or equivalently, the integral $\wt\Phi$ by addition of $c<AM,M>$, $c=const$) so that $\wt G|_{\wt\alpha^*}\equiv0$.
+After this normalization one has $\wt F|_{\wt\alpha^*}\equiv0$: that is, $\wt F$ is the quadratic polynomial defining the conic $\wt\alpha^*$.
+On the other hand, $\wt\alpha^*$ generates a rationally integrable $\ii$-angular billiard with integral $G$ (Corollary \ref{iang}).
+Hence, $G|_{\wt\alpha^*}\equiv c_1=const$, by Proposition \ref{propc}.
 Therefore,

-Hence, the fraction $G_1$ is also a rational integral of the angular billiard generated by $\alpha^*$, as are $G$ and $\wt G$.
-Thus, $G_1|_{\alpha^*}\equiv c_2= const$, by Proposition \ref{propc}.
+Hence, the fraction $G_1$ is also a rational integral of the $\ii$-angular billiard generated by $\wt\alpha^*$, as are $G$ and $\wt G$.
+Thus, $G_1|_{\wt\alpha^*}\equiv c_2= const$, by Proposition \ref{propc}.
 Similarly we get that